weronica/scheduling-heLP/README.md

 ##### Create CSV files

-Copy and fill in [availability.csv](data/availability.csv) with information about each person's availability.
+1. Copy and fill in [availability.csv](data/availability.csv) with information about each person's availability.

-(Option) Copy and fill out [slot_info.csv](data/csv_info.csv) with information about the timeslots.
+2. (Optional) Copy and fill out [slot_info.csv](data/csv_info.csv) with information about the timeslots.

 ##### Run the program